 Volunteers play a crucial role at keeping Sugarloaf Ridge State Park open and accessible to all!
 Help Sugarloaf with trail restoration work by coming to our every-other-Thursday Volunteer Trail Crew.
 Activities include bridge and step construction, installing signs, clearing, lifting, carrying, and hiking.

-Bring gloves, hat, and water that you can carry hands-free (i.e. bring a backpack).
+Bring gloves, hat, and water that you can carry hands-free (i.e. a backpack).
 Wear long pants, boots or sturdy shoes and sunscreen.
-Long sleeves are suggested as poison oak is present.
+Long sleeves are recommended as poison oak is present.
 We have tools and trained crew leaders with tasks for all.
 Minors must be accompanied by a responsible adult.
 We will provide tools, and if allowed, lunch.

-If you are a current Sugarloaf volunteer, log onto Better Impact to sign up.
 First-time volunteers are welcomed and encouraged to formally join our volunteer program if they’d like to support us more frequently.
 Start here to become a volunteer.

-This event is part of California State Parks Week, (June 14-18) presented by California State Parks, Save the Redwoods League, Parks California and the California State Parks Foundation.
-Through special community events and in-person and virtual programming, this annual event celebrates California’s 279 state parks and the people who visit and help protect these iconic places.
 Volunteers play a vital role at Sugarloaf.
 We have a host of volunteer opportunities to restore and maintain this natural treasure and to help to keep Sugarloaf open to the public.
 Initial training is provided, with periodic docent enrichment events.
 We need volunteers to:

 – Become docents at the Visitor Center